soupi/learn-haskell-blog-generator/src/07-environment.md

 As we can see in the definition, `ReaderT` is *a newtype* over a function that takes some value of type `r`, and returns a value of type `m a`.
-The `r` usually represents the environment we want to share between the nested functions, and the `m a` represents the underlying result that we return.
+The `r` usually represents the environment we want to share between functions that we want to compose, and the `m a` represents the underlying result that we return.
 The `m` could be any type that implements `Monad` that we are familiar with.
 Usually it goes well with `IO` or `Identity`, depending on if we want to share an environment between effectful or uneffectful computations.

-What `ReaderT` does is to *carry* a value of type `r` and pass it around to other functions when we use the `Applicative` and `Monad` interfaces so that we don't have to pass the value around manually.
+`ReaderT` *carries* a value of type `r` and passes it around to other functions when we use the `Applicative` and `Monad` interfaces so that we don't have to pass the value around manually.
 And when we want to grab the `r` and use it, all we have to do is `ask`.